 Cost Per Action

 Taking things one step further than in pay-per-click, cost per action sale methods require that vistors do more than simply visit the advertiser’s site in order to receive a commission.
 The advertiser needs to convert the visitor first.
+For example, in the gaming world of online slots, there are affiliates that list recommended casinos featuring the best free rolls, promotions, etc, and visitors to those slots games are hugely valuable.
+Especially if they play and lose money, which is shared between the casino and the affiliate partner that sent the traffic.
+So the visitors to the affiliate site must be inclined to convert (play) at the casino offering the slots.
+For this to succeed, that visitor must be able to find the affiliate in a search, usually on Google.
+But the slots affiliate only gets paid if the visitor gets to the casino AND plays the slots AND loses.
 Therefore, it’s in the affiliate’s best interest to send the most closely targeted traffic to the advertiser as possible, which will increase the likelihood of conversion.
 In this method, the risk and loss is shared between the advertiser and the affiliate.

 People generally like the method that favors them the best but some middle ground is usually met in most circumstances.
 There is a compromise to be had in many cases and the best interest of both parties are usually in that middle ground somewhere.
 The trick is being good at negotiations I guess.
 It is a bit like a game of tug-o-war.
 You give a little and you tae a little.
 The more you can get on your side, the better of you will be in the long run.
 Keep this in mind when considering any of these methods.
 Don’t just think that someone is going to give you a great deal, or even a fair deal unless you make the do it.